Skip to main content

 Step 1: Clone IDHub App Repo

-Run the following command in your terminal to Clone IDHub App Repo
+Run the following command in your terminal to Clone IDHub App Repo.

 git clone https://bitbucket.org/sath-inc/app.git && cd app

-Step 2: CA certificate (Optional)
+Step 2: CA certificate

 A Certificate Authority (CA) certificate is a digital certificate issued by a Certificate Authority that an organization controls or trusts.
 CA certificates are crucial for establishing secure communications in a network by verifying the identity of certificates issued under it.
 In the context of IDHub, a CA certificate allows you to extend your organization's trust chain, ensuring that only authorized entities can communicate securely with your IDHub instance.